 Limits of Using iTunes to Transfer:

-- iTunes simply doesn’t allow you to transfer non-purchased music from iPhone to iTunes or computer.
+- iTunes simply doesn’t allow you to transfer non-purchased music from iPhone to iTunes or from iPhone to computer.

 - If you want to transfer purchases from iPhone, all the purchases will be transferred together.
 You can select to transfer.

 - Syncing iTunes library to iDevice will delete the original library on device as well.

 - An iPhone can be synced to one iTunes library, or your device will be erased.

 - Secondly, iTunes is full of bugs and problems which are hard to fix.